 Learn about the Difference Between OSPF ABR and ASBR

-OSPF (Open Shortest Path First) states are stages a router goes through to establish a full adjacency with its neighbors.
+OSPF (Open Shortest Path First) states are the stages a router goes through to establish a full adjacency with its neighbors.
 These states are:

 1. Down: The initial state where no OSPF information has been received from the neighbor.